The Ph.D. in Computer Engineering

-Graduates of Florida Tech with a master’s degree in computer engineering are able to continue their research in our doctoral program.
+Graduates of Florida Tech with a master's degree in computer engineering often continue their research in our doctoral program.
 Not only will they advance their research, but this advanced technical proficiency can also lead to increased earning potential and job opportunities.

 In the highly competitive technical workforce, graduates with a computer engineering PhD will find that their expertise can lead to leadership positions in their industry of choice—from the aerospace, automotive, medical, and railway industries to computers, communications, and energy.
 Engineering and technical degree programs empower future leaders at Florida Tech, where “High-Tech with a Human Touch” is at the heart of every degree.

 Florida Tech's faculty brings a wide range of experience to the classroom.
 Small class sizes allow professors to mentor students and work closely on relevant, topical research in the industry–the kind of specialized attention not often found in university classrooms.
 Computer engineering PhD students at Florida Tech find a collaborative, "peer" environment in which to study and conduct research.